ponder-sh/ponder/packages/core/README.md

 ## Documentation

-Visit [ponder.sh](https://ponder.sh) for documentation, guides, and the API reference.
+Visit [ponder.sh](https://ponder.sh) for documentation, guides, and an API reference.

 ## Features